doktorupnos/crow/README.md

 The backend will be developed using Go, chosen for its simplicity and efficiency.
 We are constructing a resilient REST API for our application.
 As for the database, we've opted for PostgreSQL, and our interaction with it will be facilitated by GORM.
+In addition the photos of the users will be saved on SeaweedFS.

 ## Testing